 - Neon and fluorescent lights

 In his lifetime, Tesla obtained around 300 patents.

 Tesla went to school in Karlovac, Croatia.
 He studied electrical engineering at the Austrian Polytechnic in Graz, Austria in 1875.
 He never graduated though.

 But it didn’t matter, his real education came from self-study and a restless passion.
 Tesla also had a photographic memory with an amazing ability to visualize in 3D.

-He could envision complete schematics of his inventions down to the last detail.
-He’d work without diagrams and through memory alone at times.
+He could visualize complete schematics of his inventions down to the last detail.
+He’d work without diagrams and through memory alone craft and operate prototypes.

 To capture Tesla’s genius in his own words, he said the following about his inventions,